Audubon is committed to transforming our communities into places where birds flourish.

 Each community has a unique ecological and cultural story to tell.
 Creating Bird-Friendly Communities is Audubon’s commitment to the sustainability of our urban, suburban, and rural places.
 We can restore and reconnect these places.
 We can reestablish the ecological functions of our cities and towns.
-We can provide essential, safe habitat for birds.
+We can provide an essential, safe habitat for birds.
 With simple acts of hope, everyone can help make their community bird-friendly.

 Plants for Birds

-By simply choosing native plants for our yards, neighborhood parks, and public spaces, we can restore vital habitat for birds in our communities and help them adapt and survive in the face of climate change.
+By simply choosing native plants for our yards and public spaces, we can restore vital habitat for birds in our communities and help them adapt and survive in the face of climate change.
 Audubon’s Plants for Birds program is designed to enable anyone to have a positive impact by planting for birds, right where they live.
 Visit the native plants database to create a customized list of plants native to your area, get connected to your local Audubon and native plant nurseries, and help us get 1 milliion plants in the ground for birds.

 Glass and lights present major hazards to birds, killing hundreds of millions of birds each year.
 Birds hit buildings at all hours during the day and night.
 At night migrating birds can be distracted by bright lights in our cities.
 During the day the problem is reflection or other confusing aspects of glass.
 Audubon chapters, centers and programs across the country are working to make buildings safer for birds - both day and night.